 @Composable private fun NonClickableCheckbox() { Checkbox(checked = true, onCheckedChange = null) }

-setting the click callback on the composable to null
+setting the click callback on the composable to null, and adding a

 @Composable private fun CheckableRow() { MaterialTheme { var checked by remember { mutableStateOf(false) } Row( Modifier .toggleable( value = checked, role = Role.Checkbox, onValueChange = { checked = !checked } ) .padding(16.dp) .fillMaxWidth() ) { Text("Option", Modifier.weight(1f)) Checkbox(checked = checked, onCheckedChange = null) } } }